vitorstabile/logic-programming-basics/README.md

 #### <a name="chapter4part4"></a>Chapter 4 - Part 4: Chapter 4 - Part 4: Hybrid Languages

 Hybrid compiler is a compiler which translates a human readable source code to an intermediate byte code for later interpretation.
-So these languages do have both features of a compiler and an interpreter.
+So, these languages do have both features of a compiler and an interpreter.
 These types of compilers are commonly known as Just In-time Compilers (JIT).

 Java is one good example for these types of compilers.